Hard2bit

 Frequently asked questions

-What's the difference between SIEM and EDR?
+What is the difference between SIEM and SIM?

-How much does a SIEM cost?
+How much does it cost to deploy a SIEM?